offbynull/learn/Bioinformatics/input/input.md

    5' . . .
 A -> A -> A -> C -> C -> G -> A -> A -> A -> C -> . . .
 3'
    ```

- * `{bm} double stranded DNA/(double stranded DNA|double-stranded DNA)/i` - Two strands of DNA bound together, where each strand is the reverse complement of the other.
+ * `{bm} double stranded DNA/(double stranded DNA|double-stranded DNA|reverse complement)/i` - Two strands of DNA bound together, where each strand is the reverse complement of the other.

    ```{svgbob}
    3' . . .
 T <- T <- T <- G <- C <- T <- T <- T <- T <- G <- . . .
 5'